kritzcreek/motoko-library-template/README.md

 # motoko-library-template

 A template for making a Motoko Library.

+Make sure to set the "Include all branches" checkbox in the creation dialog.
 After you've created a copy follow the Checklist section in the README.

 ## Features